-Non-U.S. Analyst Disclosure: Jim Allworth, Mark Bayko, Christopher Girdler, and Patrick McAllister, employees of RBC Wealth Management USA's foreign affiliate RBC Dominion Securities Inc.; Frédérique Carrier, Laura Cooper, and Alastair Whitfield, employees of RBC Wealth Management USA's foreign affiliate Royal Bank of Canada Investment Management (U.K.) Limited; Jay Roberts, an employee of RBC Investment Services (Asia) Limited; and Eric Lascelles, an employee of RBC Wealth Management USA's foreign affiliate RBC Global Asset Management Inc. contributed to the preparation of this publication.
-These individuals are not registered with or qualified as research analysts with the U.S. Financial Industry Regulatory Authority ("FINRA") and, since they are not associated persons of RBC Wealth Management, they may not be subject to FINRA Rule 2241 governing communications with subject companies, the making of public appearances, and the trading of securities in accounts held by research
+Non-U.S. Analyst Disclosure: Jim Allworth, Mark Bayko, Christopher Girdler, and Patrick McAllister, employees of RBC Wealth Management USA's foreign affiliate RBC Dominion Securities Inc.; and Frédérique Carrier and Alastair Whitfield, employees of RBC Wealth Management USA's foreign affiliate Royal Bank of Canada Investment Management (U.K.) Limited contributed to the preparation of this publication.
+These individuals are not registered with or qualified as research analysts with the U.S. Financial Industry Regulatory Authority ("FINRA") and, since they are not associated persons of RBC Wealth Management, they may not be subject to FINRA Rule 2241 governing communications with subject companies, the making of public appearances, and the trading of securities in accounts held by research analysts.